Linux extends the service life of a lot of the hardware that is so often discarded before its time.

 To install, either follow the on-screen setup instructions or, if using a live CD/DVD/USB, click the "Install" desktop icon.

-Make sure to use a strong and unique password for your user.
+Make sure to use a strong and unique password for your user or root.

 The installation will complete and require you to reboot.
 During the reboot, make sure to remove the USB drive, so the laptop boots from your hard drive.
 Once you reboot, log in with the user you created and start using your new Linux laptop.